NikodemGapski/colubris-engine/readme.md

 ## Setup

-To setup the working environment, clone the repository, install the freetype2 library, then configure and build the project using CMake.
+To setup the working environment, clone the repository, install the freetype2 library, then configure and build the project using CMake (by creating a `build` subdirectory and calling `cmake ..` and `make` from there).

 ## Documentation
 ### Table of contents